TradingLabXYZ/Docs/Whitepaper/README.md

 One extremely interesting possibility is the idea to allow micro financial transactions within a web application.
 All these transactions can be fully regulated by smart contracts in a easy fashion way, without the necessity to rely to third party players, saving in this way an important amount of money due to fees.

 ## Vision
-TradingLab aims to create a funny, entertaining, never ending user experience in which crypto passionate can converge, learning and earning from each others simply sharing their crypto portfolios.
+TradingLab aims to create a fun, entertaining, never ending user experience in which crypto passionate can converge, learning and earning from each others simply sharing their crypto portfolios.

 ## Problem
 There are plenty of portfolio trackers available online.
 They allow everybody to keep track of the behavior of their crypto investments.